patgpt/fractals/README.md

-🌲 Forest Fractal App 🌲
+🍊 Satributed Fractal Forest App 🍊
 Welcome to the Forest Fractal App, a beautiful visual representation of fractal trees created using p5.js and Next.js 13.

 🚀 Features: